ADOPT

 Stella needs her own good-sized, securely fenced yard where she can run and play off leash, but also ensure she will not be able to wander off after something that catches her attention.

-Stella does enjoy playing with another dog, however her dog skills are a bit intense and physical.
-She can be rather pushy with other dogs.
+Stella’s dog skills are a bit intense and physical and she can be a bit pushy with other dogs.
 Due to this she’d be very happy being the only dog in the home with a family that lavishes her with their attention.
 Hopefully finding her an appropriate doggy friend for some monitored play dates.

 Stella can be a bit vocal if she hears something, is separated from the action, or if other dogs are barking.